“Metabolic syndrome is a group of conditions that increase

 In Metabolic Syndrome: Symptoms & Causes – Symptoms: When To See A Doctor the Mayo Clinic also note:

-“If you know you have at least one component of metabolic syndrome, ask your doctor whether you need testing for other components of the syndrome”.12
+“If you have at least one metabolic syndrome condition, such as high blood pressure, ask your healthcare professional about testing for other conditions that are part of the syndrome”.9

 Health Topics A-Z